YUECHE77/Syllabus-Agent/README.md

 3. BAAI/bge-reranker-base
 4. NousResearch/Hermes-2-Pro-Llama-3-8B (Not required)

-Also, our trained BERT model: https://drive.google.com/drive/folders/1TeOfVXg-rWr4_MvtsC4pbL9k5HXgsFF7?usp=sharing
+Also, our trained BERT model: [BERT model weight](https://drive.google.com/drive/folders/1TeOfVXg-rWr4_MvtsC4pbL9k5HXgsFF7?usp=sharing)

 You can also find our datasets, experiments results, as well as the processed syllabus (already contained in this repo) from the link above.

-It's also necessary to apply an API key from togetherAI: https://api.together.xyz/signin
+It's also necessary to apply an API key from togetherAI: [TogetherAI API](https://api.together.xyz/signin)

 Recommend: Put the API key in .env file for safety.